 WordPress PHP help wanted

-I’m trying to add some stylistic gorgeousness to my pages, but don’t understand enough PHP to make Wordpress produce the markup I need.
+I’m trying to add some stylistic gorgeousness to my pages, but don’t understand enough PHP to make WordPress produce the markup I need.
 Can you help?

-I want to add some pretty images to replace the “next” and “previous” links on archive pages, by having a CSS background image on the classes navprevious and navnext, then putting a span around the link text in and “floating” the text way off the screen.
-Classic image replacement.
+I want to add some pretty images to replace the “next” and “previous” links on archive pages, by having a CSS background image on the classes navprevious

 Stop WordPress serving up empty unclickable navigation links